zfeizollahi/dsc-instance-variables-lab-online-ds-sp-000/README.md

 output
 ```

-    Sorry we couldn't fomd a driver with the name, allison! :(
+    Sorry we couldn't find a driver with the name, allison! :(

 If you've correctly coded the find driver by name function, then the first two calls should have returned Driver objects, while the third should have printed the appology statement and returned `None`.
 (You can further inspect the final output to verify this using the type() method which should reveal that the output is indeed a `Nonetype`; a plain call to output as written above return nonething.